How to Sell Into Schools in 2025

 You must market your product in the right way.

-Selling to private schools
+Selling to Private Schools

 Once you move away from the maintained sector, selling to schools aligns more with usual business sales.
 Independent schools (or groups of schools) will make their own buying decisions and are not duty-bound by government frameworks, so it is all about finding the decision maker.